Interactive Brokers Forex Review

 | $100,000 (Standard Lot) | $2.00 |

-The $2 minimum commission per forex order means that trading micro lots (0.01 standard lots, or $1,000 notional) costs $2, equivalent to 20 pips on a $1,000 position.
+The flip side is the $2 minimum.
+Trading micro lots (0.01 standard lots, or $1,000 notional) still costs $2 per order, which works out to roughly 20 pips on a $1,000 position.
 This is expensive.
-The IBKR Pro commission structure is designed for traders dealing in standard lots or above.
+The IBKR Pro commission structure is designed for traders trading standard lots or larger.
 For micro-lot traders, the cost structure works against you.

 Non-Trading Fees

 Beyond trading commissions, Interactive Brokers charges a small number of non-trading fees tied to account activity, services used, and market data access.
-These fees are modest and disclosed upfront, but for cost-conscious traders, understanding them before you fund your account is worth the two minutes it takes.
+These fees are modest and disclosed upfront, but for cost-conscious traders, understanding them before funding your account is worth the 2 minutes it takes.

 The table below breaks down the key non-trading fees you may encounter as an IBKR client.